 The Impossible Burger is slated to launch in retail outlets later this year.

-The latest fundraising round for Impossible Foods marks the largest ever for a plant-based meat company and follows a successful initial public offering launch by competitor Beyond Meat, El Segundo, Calif., said Bruce Friedrich, executive director of The Good Food Institute, Washington.
+The latest fundraising round for Impossible Foods marks the largest ever for a plant-based meat company and follows a successful initial public offering by competitor Beyond Meat, El Segundo, Calif., said Bruce Friedrich, executive director of The Good Food Institute, Washington.

 “The success of Impossible Foods and Beyond Meat is proof that plant-based meat has arrived,” Mr. Friedrich said.
 “With these two companies now valued in the billions of dollars, it’s clear that the plant-based meat market is both hot and here to stay.”